JiyoungLee90/Predictive-Policing/README.md

 <!-- #region -->
-- Created a predictive policing tool that predicts monthly number of crimes for a specific type of crime at LSOA geographical level to help law enforcement for effectively allocating crime prevention resources.
+- Created a predictive policing tool that predicts monthly number of crimes for a specific type of crime at LSOA geographical level to help law enforcement efficiently allocating crime prevention resources.

 - Scraped data from various resources for feature engineering